Hallucinogen Addiction

 - Disorientation, fear, and paranoia

-- Self-injury because of numb sensory perception
+- Self-injury because of a numbed sensory perception

 - Sudden behavioral changes, which can lead to aggressive outbursts